sauvc/rulebook/rulebook.md

 - Team members are not allowed inside the swimming pool at any point during the game.
 - Team members may not disturb the water surface once the game starts.
 - Members of other teams are not allowed in the game area.
-- Nobody is allowed to wear shoes near the pool area.
+- Nobody is allowed to wear any footwear near the pool area.

 ## Disqualification